-LG: Black Stainless Steel Series
+Black Stainless Steel Series by LG

 Though not stark black, LG’s Black Stainless Steel Series updates the typical stainless steel appliance look, making it appear warmer in a way.
 Well-suited to both modern and traditional settings, the line includes a range, refrigerator and dishwasher, all of which boast a fingerprint-resistant finish.

 Vov by Mastella

 We imagine the black swan Odile to have hatched from this seductive black egg of a bathtub.
 Designed by Oriano Favaretto, the organic-shaped fixture is made of Cristalplant in all black, all white or bicolor and measures 120 centimeters wide by 170 long by 50 high.